 GPA (Grade Point Average): The average grade earned by a student, figured by dividing the grade points earned by the number of credits taken.

-Class Ranking: A number that compares students to others in their graduating class, usually based on grade point average.
+Class Ranking: A number that compares students to others in his or her graduating class, usually based on grade point average.
 (For example, a student is 40th in a class of 250.)

 IMPLEMENTATION OPTIONS